It was a lovely holiday weekend in Spring.

 - Preheat the oven to 450°F and bring the pork to room temperature while the oven heats.

-- Place the pork in a roasting pan and roast, uncovered, for 30 minutes, until the top starts to brown a little.
+- Place the pork in a roasting pan and roast, fat side up, uncovered.
+Roast for 30 minutes, until the top starts to brown a little.

 - Turn the heat down to 250°F and continue to cook, uncovered, for 5 to 6 hours.
 Check on the meat once or twice and baste with oil if the exterior crust of marinade looks like it is burning.
 Avoid overcooking the garlic in the paste.
 Garlic tastes bitter if burnt.